How might we provide high-quality professional development to afterschool educators around the nation?

 Here are two sample personas of SAC educators.

-We used a blended learning approach to train our educator network.
-Accordingly, each educator would go through the online training and an in-person workshop.
+My team created a blended learning program to train our educator network.
+Accordingly, each educator would go through an online training and an in-person workshop.

 The service blueprint below builds out the specific exchanges of information and artifacts during SAC's training process.